-A zoo veterinary technician (zoo vet tech) is a vet tech specialist responsible for assisting and supporting a zoo’s veterinarians.
+A zoo veterinary technician (zoo vet tech) is a vet tech specialist responsible for assisting and supporting the zoo’s veterinarians.
 At times zoo vet techs work independently to care for various wild animals, including exotic or endangered ones and potentially dangerous ones that must be approached appropriately and handled.
 Perhaps more so than any other vet tech specialist, the zoo veterinary technician must study and develop expertise in a wide variety of breeds and species to understand how best to care for them and help treat them when they fall ill.